 Withdrawing funds beyond your limit

-If you try to perform a transaction that will overdraw your account (or exceed your agreed overdraft limit), we have the option of honouring or declining the transaction.
+If you try to make a transaction that'll overdraw your account (or exceed your agreed overdraft limit), we may honour or decline the transaction.

 We've abolished fees for overdrawn accounts, but if we let the transaction go through you might be charged interest (at our default rate) for the overdrawn amount.
 You have seven days to return the overdrawn amount to your account.

 Any sort of debit can overdraw your account, including any fees that we charge you.